-5.42 There is an opportunity to improve and enhance connections for pedestrians and cyclists, to encourage more sustainable modes of travel between key destinations in the town centre and the surrounding residential areas.
+5.43 There is an opportunity to improve and enhance connections for pedestrians and cyclists, to encourage more sustainable modes of travel between key destinations in the town centre and the surrounding residential areas.

-5.43 Recommended focus area as part of this project include:
+5.44 Recommended focus area as part of this project include:

-- Skipton Road/ Leonard Street A link from the town centre to the north could enhance access to residents and a major employment area of the town.
-This would partially utilise land inside Town Green before crossing Skipton Road in a controlled manner to head north and meet with the route described below. - Valley Gardens to Victory Park The route from Victory Park, across Gisburn Road and along the brook in a north east bound direction to and from the football, cricket and sports amenities in the north of the town, and to the employment area around Rolls-Royce could significant enhance access internal to the town, creating both employment and recreation opportunities.
+- Lower Park Marina to Victory Park The route from Lower Park Marina, past the West Craven High School and Sports Centre to Victory Park, the football, cricket and sports amenities in the north of the town, and to the employment area around Rolls-Royce could significant enhance access internal to the town, creating both employment and recreation opportunities.
 The route could be a mixture of fully segregated cycling/walking enhancements with formal crossings of the main roads, but is primarily through underutilised land.
-Some local negotiations over ownership may be required however much of this route is felt to be within the gift of the local authorities.
+Some local negotiations over ownership may be required however much of this route is felt to be within the gift of the local authorities. - Wellhouse Road to the Leeds and Liverpool Canal a new link from Wellhouse Road via Ravenscroft Way could enhance access to the Canal from the employment areas and also into the town, promoting active travel between jobs, leisure and residential areas.